Nekima Levy Armstrong: Professorship and community projects

-Levy Armstrong was an associate law professor at the University of St. Thomas beginning in 2003.
+Levy Armstrong began as an associate law professor at the University of St. Thomas in 2003.
+She later attained tenure at the university and was granted full professorship in 2013.
 In 2006, Levy Armstrong founded the Community Justice Project, a partnership between the University of St. Thomas School of Law and the Saint Paul chapter of the NAACP, for law students interested in working with underserved communities.

 In 2011, Levy Armstrong was the director of an African American history museum in South Minneapolis.
 The project garnered several large donations, loans from prominent community organizations like the Carl Pohlad Foundation, and the potential commitment of state bonding money.
 However, the project had financial difficulties that eventually led to its closure and the sale of its building at auction.

 Levy Armstrong co-founded Brotherhood Inc., an organization dedicated to helping young African American men stay away from gang activity and prison.
 She chairs the Minnesota State Advisory Committee to the United States Commission on Civil Rights and Everybody In, a nonprofit with the goal of closing race-based employment gaps in the Minneapolis–Saint Paul area.